 That could be the most recent content to keep delivering your users a fresh experience and keep them engaged.

 Think about your app experience

-A note on personalisation - ultimately your app engagement metrics will improve if you place personalisation at the heart of your app engagement strategy.
+A note on personalization – ultimately, your app engagement metrics will improve if you place personalization at the heart of your app engagement strategy.

 This means that you need to think of the user at every point in the user journey.
-If you want to take your app engagement to new heights then you'll have to personalise the user experience, clearly define your app's KPIs and learn how your users want to engage with your app.
+If you want to take your app engagement to new heights, then you’ll have to personalize the user experience, clearly define your app’s KPIs and learn how your users want to engage with your app.

-But that's only the first part.
-How do you keep learning what your app users are engaging with and what parts of your strategy in performing best?
-Well, that leads me nicely onto...
+But that’s only the first part.
+How do you keep learning what your app users are engaging with and what elements of your strategy in performing best?
+Well, that leads me nicely onto…

 In-app analytics and insights

 None of the above will matter if you don’t commit to learning what works best with your users.
 Every app is different with different app engagement KPIs.

 Analyzing your engagement data is key to building an effective app engagement strategy.